mcgill-ecse321/Bomberman/README.md

   many enemies as possible within a limited time.
 On these levels, Bomberman can't be hurt by exploding bombs, so dump the explosives as much as you can.

+# Scoring

+- If you kill two enemies with the same bomb, the you get double points for the second kill.